Vitamin D, the New Sweetheart

 The Truth About Vitamin D

 Many are aware of vitamin D’s role in making bones stronger and durable, but research has now made evident that its role extends beyond the function of calcium absorption.
-Scientists say that lack of Vitamin D is associated with bigger and deadlier conditions such as osteoporosis (bone fracturing) rickets (bone softening in children), osteomalacia (bone softening in adults), Type 1 diabetes, and colon and breast cancer.
+Scientists say that lack of this vitamin is associated with bigger and deadlier conditions such as osteoporosis (bone fracturing) rickets (bone softening in children), osteomalacia (bone softening in adults), Type 1 diabetes, and colon and breast cancer.
 Vitamin D supplements have shown to contribute to the treatment of autism, autoimmune disorders (the body’s own immune system attacks itself), depression and weight gain.
-Scientists don’t know how exactly Vitamin D works in the prevention and treatment of disease, but a relationship between has definitely been established!
+Scientists don’t know how exactly this vitamin works in the prevention and treatment of disease, but a relationship between has definitely been established!

-The easiest approach to Vitamin D is through sunlight.
+The easiest approach to getting this vitamin is through sunlight.
 Sunlight initiates vitamin D formation in the body.
 Sunlight through a window won’t be very helpful.
 Go outside for a walk around the park, or if you are near the ocean, go to the beach.
 However, make sure you don’t stay too long under the sun – 20-25 minutes directly under the sun is more than enough, because the ultraviolet rays are associated with skin cancer.

-While on the route to Vitamin D, besides sunlight, fatty fish also makes a great source of Vitamin D. Oily or fatty fish is different from the non-oily one in that it contains approximately 13% greater amount of healthy fat than the non-oily variety.
+Besides sunlight, fatty fish also makes a great source of this vitamin.
+Oily or fatty fish is different from the non-oily one in that it contains approximately 13% greater amount of healthy fat than the non-oily variety.
 Not just Vitamin D, you also a get a bonus-heart-healthy omega-3 fatty acids as well.

 Have you been picking out mushrooms from the fettuccini you love so much, and neatly placing them on the side of your plate?
 Would you still do that if you knew mushrooms are a great natural source of the sunshine vitamin that you need for many reasons?
 Just as humans, mushrooms produce vitamin D on exposure to sunlight.
 However, many are grown in the dark and may not be as pumped with vitamin D. So, make sure you check the brand and its reliability before buying them.